Eshop-project/CS-350/docs/plan/Milestone_2/CodeStructure.md

 The [settings.py] file runs the app startup.

-This is in the "bookbuilder" app folder.
+This is in the "web_design" app folder.

 Startup files are "asgi.py" and "wsgi.py" and "manage.py".